Memory management options

 Langflow supports both local memory and external memory options.

-The default storage path depends on your operation system and installation method:
+Langflow's default storage option is a SQLite database.
+The default storage path depends on your operating system and installation method:

-- macOS Desktop:
+- Langflow Desktop:

 /Users/<username>/.langflow/data/database.db